 Alas, the same cannot be said if you are living elsewhere.
 That’s because you will have to pay nearly three times more tuition than in-state students.

 Related Article: 425 Colleges Charging In-State Tuition for Out-of-State Applicants

-Before you decide to add Udel to your college list, be it as a match or safety school, check out the breakdown of the estimated cost of attendance at the institution for a year, based on the academic year 2021 to 2022 rate:
+Before you decide to add Udel to your college list, be it as a match or safety school, check out the breakdown of the estimated cost of attendance at the institution for a year:

 |EXPENSES||IN-STATE COSTS||OUT-OF-STATE COSTS|

 |Room and board (semester)||$7,419||$7,419|

 UD believes that higher education should be affordable to all Delaware residents.

 It’s because of this why it has the so-called First State Promise available to in-state full-time undergraduate students.